margo/specification/system-design/app-interoperability/observability.md

 For devices running non-clustered container platforms such as Docker or Podman the following is a minimum list of observability data that MUST be provided.
 The device owner MAY choose to provide additional observability data if they wish.

 Container observability data MUST be collected.
-It is recommended the Device Owner use the [Docker Stats Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/dockerstatsreceiver/README.md) or [Podman Stats Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/podmanreceiver/README.md) to collect this information but using either of these receivers is not required.
+It is recommended the Device Owner use the [Docker Stats Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/dockerstatsreceiver/README.md) or [Podman Stats Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/podmanreceiver/README.md) with the default configuration to collect this information but using either of these receivers is not required.

 If the Device Owner chooses not to use either receiver they MUST provide the same output as the receiver's default configuration.
 > **Action:** Determine how we want to represent this information and what the defaults should be if the current defaults are not right.

 Host observability data MUST be collected.
-It is recommended the Device Owner use the [Host Metrics Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/hostmetricsreceiver/README.md) to collect this information but using this receiver is not required.
+It is recommended the Device Owner use the [Host Metrics Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/hostmetricsreceiver/README.md) with the default configuration to collect this information but using this receiver is not required.

 If the Device Owner chooses not to use the Host Metrics Receiver they MUST provided the same output as the Host Metrics Receiver's default configuration.
 > **Action:** Determine how we want to represent this information and what the defaults should be if the current defaults are not right.